cjhoward92/ta-project-download/README.md

 Also, this may not work on windows...

-### DON'T BE A DICK AND PR CODE WITH LINTER ERRORS!!!
+### DON'T BE A LOSER AND PR CODE WITH LINTER ERRORS!!!